Trending News

 Ghislaine Maxwell: Did she think the deposition would hurt her net worth?

-After Jeffrey Epstein died in prison in August 2019, investigators’ eyes turned to his longtime associate, Ghislaine Maxwell.
+After Jeffrey Epstein died in prison in August 2019, investigators turned to his longtime associate Ghislaine Maxwell.
 Maxwell has been accused of finding and grooming underage girls, one as young as fourteen, for Epstein and other powerful men.
+After Epstein’s arrest in July 2019, Maxwell fled to a private home in New Hampshire.
+In July 2020 she was arrested and charged with six counts relating to the sexual abuse of those girls.
+She was transferred to a federal detention facility in Brooklyn and pleaded not guilty in a virtual appearance.
+The case moved forward from that point.

 Unsealed deposition

 U.S. District Judge Loretta Preska ordered Ghislaine Maxwell’s previously sealed 2016 deposition to be made public.
-The deposition was part of a legal battle between Maxwell and Virginia Roberts-Giuffre, who accused Maxwell, Epstein, and other powerful men of sexually abusing her when she was a minor.
-It was a civil defamation lawsuit against Maxwell.
-Giuffre’s case against Maxwell settled in 2017.
+The deposition formed part of a civil defamation suit brought by Virginia Roberts-Giuffre, who accused Maxwell, Epstein, and others of sexually abusing her when she was a minor.
+Giuffre’s case settled in 2017.
+Later document releases built on that record.
+In 2024 additional Giuffre-Maxwell files were unsealed with limited new detail.
+The 2025 Epstein Files Transparency Act and subsequent Department of Justice releases in early 2026 added millions of pages, including further Epstein and Maxwell investigative materials.

 Deposition details